Table of Contents

-It is important for women to participate in large numbers in HIV vaccine studies in order to find an HIV vaccine that helps protect us.
+It is important to have large numbers of women participate in HIV vaccine studies in order to find a vaccine that helps protect us.
 This is the only way that researchers will be able to find out whether a particular vaccine works equally well in women and men.
-In Africa, where women bear a larger burden of the HIV epidemic than men, only about one in five HIV vaccine trial participants is a woman.
+In Africa, where women bear a larger burden of the HIV epidemic than men, only about one in five participants in an HIV vaccine trial is a woman.
 As a result, scientists are concerned that study results will point us toward vaccines that may only be effective in men.

-An effective HIV vaccine could also someday be given to infants born to women living with HIV to help protect the infants from getting HIV through breast milk.
+An effective HIV vaccine could also someday be given to infants born to women living with HIV to help protect them from getting HIV through breast milk.
 This would be very useful in developing countries where feeding with formula is not possible for many women living with HIV – but a baby staying HIV-negative depends on the mother’s viral load staying very low.